-When the wind picked up, we climbed back aboard, gave ourselves a spritz of fresh water, unfurled the jib, and our slow but glorious broad reach continued.
+Eventually the wind picked up, we unfurled the genoa, and our slow but glorious passage continued.
 We ate yogurt for breakfast, salads for lunch and arroz con pollo for dinner.
 We read books and fished and found ourselves mesmerized by the peaceful undulations of the wind-vane, the sails, and the sea.
 It was too beautiful to speed our progress with a hammering motor, so we let the wind push us along, slow enough that we knew we’d spend a second night at sea.
 It was well worth a little less sleep.

 This was our pace through most of the crossing

-I’d handed Colin the Valrossa challenge on his watch, and he returned the favor with a midnight squall.
-Within minutes I’d ticked off fifteen lightning flashes in the logbook and the wind died altogether, meaning the sucker was right on top of us.
+Within minutes I’d ticked off fifteen lightning flashes in the logbook and the wind died altogether.
 I turned on the motor and was furling in the jib when a bleary-eyed Colin poked his head out, curious how the perfect sailing conditions he’d left me had disappeared so fast, but the atmospheric strobe light answered his question before I could open my mouth.
 We spent the next couple hours ignoring our course line and driving in circles, searching for stars to get us out from under mother nature’s display of force.

 We anchored just before sunset off Isla Pájaros, facing Mazatlán’s infamous Golden Zone beaches and high-rise hotels.